jamiehenzy/Genome-analysis_UNIX_HPC/Unix_2.md

 	CDS	4486

 Here we first cut out just two columns of interest (3 & 4) from the GFF file.
 The `-f` option of the `cut` command lets us specify which columns we want to remove.
 The output is then sorted with the `sort` command.
 By default, `sort` will sort alphanumerically, rather than numerically, so we use the `-n` option to specify that we want to sort numerically.
 We have two columns of output at this point and we could sort based on either column.
 The `-k 2` specifies that we use the second column.
 Finally, we use the `head` command to get just the first 10 rows of output.
 These should be lines from the GFF file that have the lowest starting coordinate.

+#### Task U43.1
+Use a command to subset two columns (different from the example) from At_genes.gff and display the first 10 lines.

 ---